 Next, children brainstorm on how they should complete each task based on the information they learned and discuss creative ways to design their project.
 Then, they will plan how to build the design.
 Once the STEMists build the design, they test their design, and observe and record the results.
 The last step is to redesign it to fix any problems that may have occurred in their first design.
 Our STEMists go through this process with each of the activities, putting to good use the groovy lab notebook that guides them through the engineering design process.

 Groovy Lab in a Box has closely aligned its mission with Next Generation Science Standards (NGSS) in teaching STEM to students.
 STEM education and learning through the engineering design process is imperative to our future.
-Groovy Lab in a Box, like many educational organizations and STEM-driven companies, agree that America is behind other major-playing countries in teaching and learning STEM.
+Groovy Lab in a Box, like many educational organizations and STEM-driven companies, agree that typical education is behind in teaching and learning STEM.

 Thinking Outside of the Box

-Our lessons don’t stop with the box delivered to our STEMist’s doors.
-All STEMists continue learning through access to “Beyond…in a Box,” a unique web portal containing videos and interactive activities to supplement what they are learning through the box projects.
+Our lessons don’t stop with the box delivered to our STEMist’s door or classroom.
+All STEMists continue learning through “Beyond…in a Box,” a unique web portal containing videos and interactive activities to supplement what they are learning through the box projects.

 Groovy Lab in a Box challenges children to create their own designs by using the engineering design process and to think outside the box.
 This is how we learn to be successful creative problem solvers, and we are excited to play a part in STEMists’ creativity and learning.